cbajapan/la-singlebox/README.md

 `accept.eula=yes`
 `JDKPath=/usr/java/latest`
 `appserver.admin.address=172.16.0.2`
-5. Your folder should look something like this
+5. Your folder should look something like this:
 ````
 .
 ├── docker-compose.yml